 - Top the bread with half the onions, followed by all the chicken and any chicken juices left in the tray.
 Either keep each piece of chicken as it is or else roughly shred it as you plate up, into two or three large chunks.
 Spoon the remaining onions over the top and sprinkle with the pine nuts, parsley, 1½ teaspoons of sumac and a final drizzle of olive.

-The chicken can be replaced with thick slices of roasted aubergine or chunky cauliflower florets, if you like (or a mixture of both), for a vegetarian alternative.
+The chicken can be replaced with thick slices of roasted aubergine or chunky cauliflower florets, if you like (or a mixture of both), for a vegan alternative.
 If you do this, toss the slices or florets in the oil and spices, as you do the chicken, and roast at 200°C fan for about 25 minutes for the cauliflower and about 35 minutes for the aubergine.

 Recipe and image extracted from FALASTIN: A COOKBOOK by Sami Tamimi and Tara Wigley (Ebury Press).
 Photography by Jenny Zarins.